forgerock-training-courses

 • Explain the SAML2 flow from the identity provider (IdP) point of view

-• Configure AM as an IdP and integrate with third-party SPs
+• Configure AM as an IdP and integrate with third-party service providers (SPs)

-• Examine SSO between SP and IdP and across SPs
+• Examine SSO between an SP and IdP and across SPs

 Lesson 2: Delegating Authentication Using SAML2